top of page

 When does a person automatically become a U.S. citizen?

-A person born in the United States or its territories, subject to the United States jurisdiction, is a U.S. citizen at birth.
-A person born outside of the United States may also be a U.S. citizen at birth if she satisfies the applicable requirements explained below.
+An individual born within the United States or its territories, and under U.S. jurisdiction, is considered a U.S. citizen from birth.
+A person born outside the United States can also be a U.S. citizen at birth if they meet the relevant criteria outlined below.

 Does a child of two United States citizen parents born outside of the United States acquire citizenship at birth?